michelebucelli/nmpde-projects/README.md

 - **`-u, --inlet-velocity`**: specifies the velocity of the inflow.
 - **`-k, --constant-inlet`**: this is a boolean flag.
 If provided, the inflow velocity will be constant in time.

-Note that the only strictly necessary argument is --mesh-file.
+Note that the only strictly necessary argument is `--mesh-file`.
 If no other argument is provided, the program will run with the default values for the other arguments.

 ### Mesh Generation
 To generate meshes for the simulations, we use the [Gmsh](http://gmsh.info/) software.
 The meshes are generated from the `.geo` files in the `gmsh` folder.
 To generate meshes, make sure you're in the `scripts` folder.
 All generated meshes will be saved in the `mesh` folder.
 To generate a mesh, run the following commands: